Mantras 101: How to Use Mantra Meditation for Focus, Peace, and Healing

 Short and simple mantras can be a great place to start your practice.
 We recommend you start looking among the classical Sanskrit mantras for ones that feel good in your practice, such as the “om shanti” mantra mentioned above.

 “So Hum” is another easy mantra to chant for the instant presence of mind and positivity.
-The mantra simulates the sound of your breath and can help you break through mental tension, anxiety, or overwhelm.
+The mantra simulates the sound of your breath and can help you break through mental tension, anxiety, or being overwhelmed.

 Try also extending the chant as much as possible so you can relax and deepen your breath, instructing your mind and body to relax along with it.

 You may also choose to experiment with a purely phonetic mantra without any meaning behind it, perhaps even one of your own design.
-This can allow for the possibility to focus on how making the sounds feel in your mouth, and what they sound like to your ears.
+This can allow you to focus on how the sounds feel in your mouth and what they sound like to your ears.

 The Gayatri Mantra